Immigrant rights groups ready to challenge President-elect Trump’s policies

 Murad Awawdeh, the president of the New York Immigration Coalition, told NPR the country “already survived one Trump administration, and we believe that we are preparing ourselves to do it yet again.”

 Awawdeh is looking at a three-prong approach: protests, local legislation, and lawsuits.
-Rights groups are also stepping up ‘known your rights’ trainings.“This time I feel that we are better prepared and know what to expect and are ready to fight his racist deportation agenda with our members and allies,” he said.
+Rights groups are also stepping up ‘know your rights’ trainings.
+“This time I feel that we are better prepared and know what to expect and are ready to fight his racist deportation agenda with our members and allies,” he said.

 Hernández Rivera and other advocates said when Trump first got elected in 2016 there was a lot of uncertainty about his immigration plans beyond pledges to build that “big, beautiful wall” along the southern U.S. border.
 But because Trump this time has been so public about mass deportations, they have been able to start organizing.